Skip to content

 Also Featured In: Common Birds in Colombia, Birds You'll Find in Zoo

-10. Great blue heron
+10. Great Blue Heron

-The Great Blue Heron is a majestic wading bird found in many parts of North America, Central America, the Caribbean and even as far away as the Galapagos Islands.
+The Great Blue Heron is a majestic wading bird found in many parts of North America, Central America, the Caribbean, and even as far away as the Galapagos Islands.

 It has an impressive wingspan which can reach up to six feet wide.
-Its feathers are mainly bluish-gray with brownish streaks on both its neck and chest while its head displays white plumes.
+Its feathers are mainly bluish-gray with brownish streaks on its neck and chest, while its head displays white plumes.

 The adult herons can also be identified by their yellow bill and legs.

-They live near bodies of water such as lakes, marshes or rivers where they feed on fish using a spear like motion with their sharp bills.
+They live near bodies of water such as lakes, marshes, or rivers, feeding on fish using a spear-like motion with their sharp bills.

-An all-white population exists only in south Florida and the Florida Keys making it quite unique.
+An all-white population exists only in South Florida and the Florida Keys, making it unique.

 Scientific classification: